 Billy Graham was perhaps the most significant religious figure of the 20th century, and the organizations and the movement he helped spawn continue to shape the 21st.

-In Vancouver’s recent Celebration of Hope with Franklin Graham held at Rogers Arena, some 36,000 lled the venue over three nights.
+In Vancouver’s recent Celebration of Hope held at Rogers Arena, some 36,000 lled the venue over three nights.
 Many people responded to the appeal each night and came forward (I have been reliably informed resulting 466 commitments with a further 389 people making a commitment during the lead up training classes).